ember-learn/ember-blog/content/ember-6-0-released.md

 ## Beta cycle

-This release kicks off the 6.1 beta cycle for all sub-projects.
+This release kicks off the 6.1 beta cycle for all subprojects.
 We encourage our community (especially addon authors) to help test these beta builds and report any bugs before they are published as a final release in six weeks' time.
 The [ember-try](https://github.com/ember-cli/ember-try) addon is a great way to continuously test your projects against the latest Ember releases.

 Version 5.12 of Ember.js is now promoted to LTS (Long Term Support).
 The current LTS version of EmberData remains at version 5.3.
 An LTS version of Ember continues to receive security updates for 9 release cycles (54 weeks) and bugfixes for 6 cycles (36 weeks).
 LTS releases typically occur every four minor versions.
 The previous LTS version of Ember.js was 5.8.